dataminer-site/dataminer-site.github.io/docs/archive/0.7/guides/python/fugue.md

 pip install -U 'fugue[duckdb]'
 ```

-This will install DuckDB and Fugue together.
+This will install DataMiner and Fugue together.

 # Simplified SQL Syntax